Table of Contents

 Some dogs understand they can poop in the crate and cover it up like nothing happened.

-If your dog does this, it's best to remove the blanketing until it learns that laying in its mess is not the ideal way to spend time in a crate.
+If your dog does this, it's best to remove the blanket until it learns that lying in its mess is not the ideal way to spend time in a crate.

 8. Training